CC4K/LEPL1503-Projet3/README.md

 Then the same is done with the very last block (if there is one).

 Finally, the program can close the binary file.

+##Requierement
+to run this project you will need 3 modules :
+- GCC
+- Cunit
+- valgrind

+To download those run those commandes in a UNIX terminal Before dowloading the modules make sure you are up to date by typing in the terminal `sudo apt update && sudo apt upgrade`
+###For Windows:
+on a Unix terminal or a virtual machine on Unix

+GCC:`sudo apt install build-essential`

+Valgrind:`sudo apt-get install valgrind`

+Cunit:`sudo apt-get install libcunit1 libcunit1-doc libcunit1-dev`

+### For Mac OS

+by using Homebrew:

+GCC:`brew install gcc`

+Valgrind:`brew install valgrind`

+Cunit:`brew install cunit`

+### For Ubuntu
+GCC:`sudo apt install build-essential`

+Valgrind:`sudo apt-get install valgrind`

+Cunit:`sudo apt-get install libcunit1 libcunit1-doc libcunit1-dev`

 ## How to run the program ?

 First you must have your binary files in the `input_binary/` directory.